kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
+-
   In addition to using `pod-template-hash` added by the Deployment controller, users can also provide the customized key in  `MatchLabelKeys` to identify which pods should be grouped.
 If so, the user needs to ensure that it is correct and not duplicated with other unrelated workloads.
+-
+  `MatchLabelKeys` may be broken when the pod's label values corresponding to `MatchLabelKeys` are updated after the pod is created and unscheduled.
+  `LabelSelector` will not be updated even if the pod's label values are updated, because kube-apiserver merges key-value labels into `LabelSelector` and persists them in the pod object when the pod is created.
+  But, it is not general that the pod's labels are updated at that timing, and this means the pod will be scheduled without satisfying the `TopologySpreadConstraint`, not be unschedulable.
+  In the first place, it is deprecated to define `MatchLabelKeys` with label keys whose value may change dynamically, and we should document it.

 ## Design Details